xcart/xcart-docs/_pages/kb_en/multivendor/vendor_partners/vendor_partners_vendor_experience.md

 ---
 In a multivendor X-Cart store with the addon **Multiple profiles for vendors** installed and enabled, vendors can invite other people (staff members, business partners, etc.) to help them work on their products and orders in their own vendor area.
 To enable the access of other people to their vendor area, a vendor needs to create vendor staff profiles for such users and to invite them to join their operating area as vendor staff members.

+See how a vendor can:

+   * create a new vendor staff profile;
+   * invite a new vendor staff member to log in.

+## Creating new vendor staff profiles
 To create a new vendor staff profile, a vendor needs to use the Vendor staff members tab of their account info (**My account** > **Staff members**):
 ![mvp_myaccount_staffmembers.png]({{site.baseurl}}/attachments/ref_6X7UpEq6/mvp_myaccount_staffmembers.png)